jeremytee97/Distributed-Computing-with-Spark-SQL/Module-1/README.md

 # Module-1 Introduction to Spark
-In this module, you will be able to discuss the core concepts of distributed computing and be able to recognize when and where to apply them.
-You'll be able to identify the basic data structure of Apache Spark™, known as a DataFrame.
-You will be able to use the collaborative Databricks workspace and write SQL code that executes against a cluster of machines.
+In this module, I learned how discuss the core concepts of distributed computing and be able to recognize when and where to apply them.

+I was exposed to the basic data structure of Apache Spark™, known as a DataFrame.
+Then, I was introduced to use the collaborative Databricks workspace and write SQL code that executes against a cluster of machines.

 Useful Readings:
 1. [Spark SQL and Dataframes and Datasets Guides](https://spark.apache.org/docs/latest/sql-programming-guide.html)